HomeBlogs

 Learning doesn’t end after onboarding!
 In today’s fast-changing workplace, keeping skills updated is super important.
 Here’s what you can do:

-- Promote peer-to-peer learning—companies like Mastercard offer “skills exchanges” where coworkers teach one another!
+• Promote peer-to-peer learning, as seen in companies like Mastercard where “skills exchanges” enable coworkers to teach one anothther!

 3. Implement Succession Planning